Boehringer-Ingelheim/pyPept/README.md

 ## Purpose

-Here we present pyPept, a package to allow the analysis of natural and modified peptides that are assembled based on personalized monomer dictionaries using the Boehringer Ingelheim line notation format (BILN).
-From the BILN, the peptide construct can then be represented as an RDKit object for further prediction of properties and usage in a variety of software packages that handle chemical structures.
+pyPept is a package to allow the analysis of natural and modified peptides that are assembled based on personalized monomer dictionaries using the Boehringer Ingelheim line notation format (BILN).
+From a BILN, a peptide construct can then be represented as an RDKit object for further prediction of properties and usage in a variety of software packages that handle chemical structures. pyPept provides both programmatic APIs and CLI tools.

 ## Required third-party tools